psychotimmy/UK101-FPGA-CEGMON/README.md

 F3 toggles between the PS/2 keyboard layout and the UK101 keyboard layout

-F12 reverses the left and right shift keys - useful for playing the Premier Publications invaders game on a PS/2 keyboard.
+F12 reverses the left and right shift keys